Once you have sent of your GPhC applications, you can only practice after your name appears on the register.

 15) If you have already been booked as a locum and found another pharmacy is offering higher rates or you did not realise the date booked is one of the key holiday periods, then do NOT cancel that shift as it is unethical and goes against GPhC standards as a professional pharmacist.
 Use that knowledge to learn your lesson for next time and be organised.

 18) On your big day, working as a Pharmacist it may be scary but know you have plenty of help around you.
 Usually, people work at their pre-Reg store for the first few shifts but if not, there is nothing to worry about.
 Walk in, introduce yourself, sign in the RP log if everything is ok with you and proudly put up your RP notice.
 (Google RP notice and you can make it on the GPhC website).
 Notice how it says “the RP is in charge for this pharmacy” so be proud!
 Don’t let anyone belittle you.
 You got this!
-There are good WhatsApp and the Cooperative Telegram groups that can give real time advice if you are stuck but remember to also use your professional judgement as you are ultimately responsible for your own action whatever you choose to do.
+There are good WhatsApp and the Pharmacist Cooperative Telegram groups that can give real-time advice if you are stuck but remember to also use your professional judgment as you are ultimately responsible for your own action whatever you choose to do.

 19) Now that you’re a pharmacist, your job is no longer to dispense!
 Most SOP’s state self-checking is not allowed anyway.
 Therefore, let the dispensers dispense and you as the pharmacist do the all-important final check.
 Some pharmacies may ask you to help print, dispense, label etc. Kindly refuse and step back.
 If they need more dispensers, they can contact the managers and/or superintendents.
 The number of pharmacists who try to get stuck into working tills, printing, labelling, dispensing, putting away stock, selling meal deals, filing all Rx’s is ridiculous.